BioSTEAMDevelopmentGroup/thermosteam/docs/paper/paper.md

 wheatstraw biorefinery for the production of cellulosic ethanol [@BioSTEAM;@Sanchis].

-In `Thermosteam`, Peng Robinson is the default equation of state of all pure components.
-However, the estimation of pure component chemical properties are not limited to solving the equation of state.
-Several models for thermodynamic properties (e.g. density, heat capacity, vapor pressure, heat of vaporization, etc.) may rely on fitted coefficients and key chemical properties (e.g. critical temperature and pressure).
+In `Thermosteam`, Peng Robinson is the default equation of state for all pure components.
+However, the estimation of pure component chemical properties is not limited to solving the equation of state.
+Several models of thermodynamic properties (e.g. density, heat capacity, vapor pressure, heat of vaporization, etc.) are analytical and estimate correlations that rely on fitted coefficients and key chemical properties (e.g. critical temperature and pressure).
 To facilitate the calculation of mixture properties, `Thermosteam`'s default mixing rule estimates mixture properties by assuming a molar weighted average of the pure chemical properties.

 `Thermosteam` allows for fast estimation of thermodynamic equilibrium within hundreds of microseconds through the smart use of cache and Numba just-in-time